 includes urban design and landscape plans for buildings such as the ventilation outlets, motorway operations complex and service buildings as well as tunnel and tolling structures.
 It was exhibited for community feedback and approved

-by DP&E. The submissions report for this stage is provided in Appendix A
+by DPIE.
+The submissions report for this stage is provided in Appendix A

-Stage 2b will include a revised design to reduce the footprint and visual impact of the Trelawney and Wilson permanent support facilities.
-Targeted consultation with directly impacted residents and property owners will be carried out when the design proposal has been prepared.
+Stage 2b includes a revised design to reduce the footprint and visual impact of the Trelawney and Wilson permanent support facilities.
+Targeted consultation with directly impacted residents and property owners has been carried out and a submissions report is being prepared.